DaveKeehl/fonts-jar/README.md

 # Fonts Jar

-Fonts Jar is useful Chrome extension to save your favorite fonts when websites do not have a "add to favorites" feature by default.
-The goal is to support an increasingly number of websites, in order to be able to use this extension as a cross-websites utility and typography management tool.
+Fonts Jar is a useful Chrome extension to save your favorite fonts when websites do not have an "add to favorites" feature by default.
+The goal is to support an always increasing number of websites, in order to be able to use this extension as a cross-website utility and typography management tool.

 ## ✨ Supported websites

-Fonts Jar is currently supports the following websites:
+Fonts Jar currently supports the following websites:

 - [Google Fonts](https://fonts.google.com/)